MicrosoftDocs/customer-insights/ci-docs/data/data-lake-to-delta-lake.md

 - The user that converts the data source needs at least Storage Blob Data Reader permissions on the Azure Data Lake Storage account.

+- Data stored in online services may be stored in a different location than where data is processed or stored.
+By importing or connecting to data stored in online services, you agree that data can be transferred.
+[Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

 - The Delta tables must be in a separate folder in the storage container and can't be in the container root directory.
 For example, c:\MyDeltaData\MyDeltaTable\_delta_log.

 - The Delta tables must correspond to the tables in the existing Data Lake data source and be in the same storage container.
+The Delta tables must not reside in the storage container’s root, but must instead reside in a Delta root folder.
 For example:

   ```
   storage_container_root/